Imikebre/CRT_materiali/LAB-K3/README.md

 | r21 | |
 | r2b | |

   * **Q2.2** Configure the routing tables for each device.
-Fill the following table.
+Fill in the following table.

 | Network prefix | Gateway | Interface |
 |---|---|---|
 |  ... |  |  |

-Implement the scenario on Kathara, by creating the necessary files.
+Implement the scenario on Kathara by creating the necessary files.
 Run the scenario.
   * **Q2.3** Show the routing path `ha->hb` and `hb->ha` through `traceroute`.
 Check that the implemented configuration is the one intended.
+  * **Q2.4** What is the routing algorithm running at r1 and r2?
+How can you answer this question?
+Find the appropriate commands.
+  * **Q2.5** Why is the routing problem solved in this way at r1 and r2?
+And how can the network example work, in this case?

 ## 3. Routing in a loop topology